-2.1.1 International Age Categories for Events Applies to all WGSF Disciplines
+2.1.1 International Age Categories for Events

+Applies to all WGSF Disciplines

-Open: Any person 14 years or older Women: Any person who identifies as a Women U18 Junior: Any person 17 years and younger U16 Junior: Any person 15 years and younger U14 Junior: Any person 13 years and younger Master: Any person 35 years and older Grand Master: Any person 40 years and older
+Open: Any person 14 years or older

+Women: Any person who identifies as a Women U18 Junior: Any person 17 years and younger U16 Junior: Any person 15 years and younger U14 Junior: Any person 13 years and younger

+Master: Any person 35 years and older

+Grand Master: Any person 40 years and older

-- Special note: Ages are taken from January 1st in the year of participation - Example: A Master must be 35 years and older ON JANUARY 1ST IN THE YEAR OF COMPETITION - An Under 18 competitor may not turn 18 between January 1st and December 31st of the year in which they are competing in this Division - All under-aged racers [Under 18] must have adult appointed NF team manager supervision - Passports may be verified by WGSF officials prior to the start of all WGSF Events
+- Special note: Ages are taken from January 1st in the year of participation - Example: A Master must be 35 years and older ON JANUARY 1ST IN THE YEAR OF COMPETITION - An Under 18 competitor may not turn 18 between January 1st and December 31st of the year in which they are competing in this Division - All under-aged racers [Under 18] must have an adult supervision. - Passports may be verified by WGSF officials prior to the start of all WGSF Events identification card must clearly show nationality or citizenship of the country.
+A competitor who is a national of more than one country at the same time may represent any of them, as he/she may elect.